Ra'ana Liaquat Ali Khan

 Begum Ra'ana Liaqat Ali Khan (رعنا لياقت على خان, known as Gul-i-Rana; 13 February 1905 – 13 June 1990) was the First Lady of Pakistan from 1947 to 1951 as the wife of Liaquat Ali Khan who served as the 1st Prime Minister of Pakistan.
-She was also the first female and tenth governor of Sindh.
-She was one of the leading woman figures in the Pakistan Movement, and a career economist, and prominent stateswoman from the start of the cold war till the fall and the end of the cold war.
+She was also the first female governor in Pakistan, serving Sindh.
+She was one of the leading woman figures in the Pakistan Movement, and a career economist, and prominent stateswoman from the start of the cold war till the fall and the end of the Cold War.

 She was one of the leading women politicians and nationwide respected female personalities witnessed key major events in Pakistan.
 She was one of the leading and pioneering women figures in the Pakistan Movement and served as the executive member of Pakistan Movement committee working under Muhammad Ali Jinnah.
-She also served as economic adviser to Jinnah's Pakistan Movement Committee and later became First Lady of Pakistan when her husband Liaqat Khan Ali became Pakistan's first prime minister. rana liaqat ali khan as First Lady of Pakistan, she launched programs for woman's development in the newly founded country.
+She also served as economic adviser to Jinnah's Pakistan Movement Committee and later became First Lady of Pakistan when her husband Liaqat Khan Ali became Pakistan's first prime minister.
+Rana Liaqat Ali khan as First Lady of Pakistan, she launched programs for woman's development in the newly founded country.
 Later, she would start her career as a stateswoman that would last a decade.

 In the 1970s, she joined hands with Zulfikar Ali Bhutto's political movement and joined the socialist government of Zulfikar Ali Bhutto, elected prime minister at that time.
 She was one of the most trusted and close government and economical advisers to Bhutto and his government, and had played influential role and involved with many key economical decisions taken by Zulfikar Ali Bhutto.
 Zulfikar Ali Bhutto led the appointment of Ra'ana as the Governor of Sindh Province, and she took the oath on 15 February 1973.
 Ra'ana was the first woman Governor of Sindh as well as first Chancellor of University of Karachi.
 In 1977, Ra'ana along with Bhutto and his party, and won the parliamentary elections of 1977, but did not take the gubernatorial office due to martial law imposed by General Zia-ul-Haq, Chief of Army Staff of Pakistan Army.
 Ra'ana went on to work and dedicated her life for the social and economic benefit of women of Pakistan till her death in 1990.
 She died in 1990 due to cardiac arrest and was buried in Karachi, with full state and military honours given to her in her funeral.
 Because of her services and efforts for medical and woman development and woman empowerment, Ra'ana is commonly known as "Māder-e-Pakistan" (English translation: Mother of Pakistan).